 The functioning of the Institute is based on two fundamental aspects:

-- the co-localization of its talents: the Institute brings together in one place all the project partners, thus creating a melting pot of interaction between stakeholders of public and industrial research;
+Bringing talents together.
+The institute brings together all the partners involved in its projects under one roof, thus creating a melting pot of interaction between stakeholders in the public and industrial research sectors.

 The IRT in numbers

 In March 2015, the IRTs decided to form an association called the French Institutes of Technology (FIT).
 This association brings together eight French IRTs focused on four key values: Teamwork, Creativity, Agility, Results.